mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 	cd /cygdrive/c/Users/$USER/Desktop/superUser 	# (or wherever you put the source to) make

-If successful, the files `superUser32.exe` and `superUser64.exe` are created.
+If successful, both 32-bit and 64-bit executables are created.

 Linux
 =====

-To build on Linux, native executables running on Windows.

-Tested on Linux Mint based on Ubuntu.
+These solutions have been tested on Linux Mint based on Ubuntu.